New management models

 However, human management requires manpower, and this is a resource that is becoming increasingly scarce.
 Indeed, unemployment rates have been steadily declining for the past few years, indicating a labor shortage that will not go away any time soon.

 Have you heard this one before?
-Well, managers do play a key role in retaining employees, especially in positions that require specialized labor.
+Well, managers play a key role in retaining employees, especially in positions requiring specialized labor.
 Employee retention is all about engagement.

 How do you motivate your teams and inspire them to engage?

 To succeed in this, the manager must master the art of: